 All risk mitigation measures must be kept under regular review so that studio facilities continue to feel and be safe.
 Each studio provider will need to translate this into the specific actions that they and their studio users will need to take depending on the nature of their practice or business (i.e. the size and type of facilities or practice, how it is organised, operated, managed and regulated) using this document as a guide.
 Consideration of individuals’ health circumstances and protected characteristics should be given to this as part of the risk assessment process.

-We recognise that while studio providers will make every effort to restart activity according to the Framework for Decision Making, a number of factors, including assessment of risk and viability, will mean that not all studio space nor all activity will restart at once.
+We recognise that while studio providers will make every effort to restart activity according to the Strategic Framework, a number of factors, including assessment of risk and viability, will mean that not all studio space nor all activity will restart at once.

 The remainder of this guidance sets out our minimum expectations across five key areas that businesses and practitioners will need to consider as part of their planning for a restart and ongoing production while minimising the transmission of the virus: